 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District reports deferred outflows for the charge on refunding.
 This amount represents the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The District also reports deferred outflows of resources related to the net pension liability.
+The District also reports deferred outflows of resources related to the net pension liability and the net other postemployment benefit liability.
 A portion of these costs represent contributions to the plan subsequent to the plan measurement date.